coinbase/mesh-specifications/README.md

 _If you think an endpoint is missing from this list, please reach out on our [community](https://community.rosetta-api.org/)._

-Indexer implementations must proxy non-indexer Data API and Construction API calls to the implementation of interest (potentially caching some data) so that developers do not need to connect to multiple endpoints to access Rosetta.
-All calls contain a `NetworkIdentifier` so it should be possible to route requests without too much difficulty.

-**Rosetta implementations do not need to implement "indexer" endpoints but are welcome to do so!**

 ## Documentation
 Now that you have some familiarity with the flow of operations, we recommend taking a look at the Rosetta API Docs: